FACT FOCUS: Online posts make unfounded claims about a helicopter delivering aid in North Carolina

 “As they approached, they noticed that there were too many people and too many tents and commodities too close to the landing site.
 So they pulled in power to take back off, like a go-around in a helicopter.
 And the rotor wash caused that damage,” Hunt said.

-The video was first shared on TikTok by user @megnbacn, a dog trainer who said she was setting up a K9 command post.
-The video had been viewed approximately 6.7 million times as of Wednesday.
+The video was first shared on TikTok by Megan George, a dog trainer and Coast Guard veteran who said she was setting up a K9 command post.
+The video had been viewed approximately 7.1 million times as of Thursday.

-In a follow-up on TikTok, user @megsnbacn called the incident “very weird,” but encouraged viewers to “try to keep your speculations and stuff to yourself.”
-She did not respond to requests for additional comment.
+George called the incident “very weird” in a follow-up on TikTok, but encouraged viewers to “try to keep your speculations and stuff to yourself.”

+Reached for comment on Thursday, George told The Associated Press that she did not intend for the video to be used as proof of government maleficence, but rather as documentation of a dangerous situation about which she wanted answers.

+“When I posted it, I was not trying to imply anything or set a specific tone, but I’m sure because of the way I was typing, it was super late, tensions were high, it was insane, it definitely came across that way,” she said.
+“And I was panicking because I’m like, I’m pretty sure I just started the Revolutionary War.”

 “Masked FEDS are flying unmarked helicopters into Hurricane Helene staging zones and purposely destroying aid meant for victims in western NC,” reads one X post that had approximately 11,000 likes and more than 7,600 shares.
 “The government has declared war on the American people.”